TeamHypersomnia/Hypersomnia/docs/pages/docs/setups/editor_command.md

 Apart from consistency itself, care must be taken so that whatever field is exposed to the user:

 - There exists no value that would crash the application.
-    - In particular, something must be done about processing lists which assume that a relevant component is always existent within an entity.
+    - In particular, something must be done about getters that assume that relevant state will be present, e.g. get_logic_transform.
         - Theoretically, replacing ``get`` with ``find`` should not considerably impair performance.
         - On the other hand, buggy behaviour might be more hard to spot and debug if we can't make basic assumptions in the code.
-        - **It might then be advisable to, once a component is removed or added, make proper changes to state, e.g. the processing lists.**
 - There exists no value that, shortly after setting it and playing the cosmos, the game becomes unplayable, or the state becomes completely broken.
     - Efforts can be made, but this is virtually impossible to ensure.
 In any case, the author can always undo the problematic change.